Noise Levels in Plandome Manor, NY | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Eastern Plandome Manor sounds about 21% louder than Central Plandome Manor to the human ear, a 2.8 dBA gap.
+To the human ear, noise in eastern Plandome Manor sounds about 73% louder than in northwestern Plandome Manor, a 7.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?